dmitryb-dev/annotation-order-check/README.md

 ## Important Notes
 - Annotations and modifiers separated by a space `" "` in the template must be on the same line in the code.
 - Annotations and modifiers separated by a comma `","` or three and more spaces `"   "` in the template must be placed on separate lines in the code.
+- You may define different positions for cases when an annotation has parentheses, using the `@Annotation()` and `@Annotation` syntax.
+- When only `@Annotation` syntax (without parentheses) is used, it matches both annotations with and without parentheses.